seancdavis/seancdavis-com/src/blog/posts/2020-06-15-big-oops-few-old-notifications.md

 title: "Big Oops: Just a Few (Old) Notifications"
 description: "I've learned a few things the hard way.
 How to properly use Active Record callbacks with Ruby on Rails is one of those things."
 tags:
-  - big_oops
+  - big-oops
   - ruby_on_rails
 ---

-In this very first [#BigOops](/tags/big-oops) story, I figured I'd tell one of my own stories.
+In this very first [#BigOops](/blog/tag/big-oops/) story, I figured I'd tell one of my own stories.
 During the time I spent working on my podcast, [Squirrel Stories](https://www.squirrelstories.fm/), I found it best to embarrass myself before embarrassing others.
 While this isn't the same format or audience, it seems appropriate to do the same.

 Here we go ...